 HOW TO USE THIS YARN CALCULATOR

 The first thing to do is to select the Measurement Unit you’d prefer to use.
 Imperial (Yards & Inches) or Metrics (Meters & Grams).

 Next, you would need to input the total Length per Skein.
 You can find this by checking the information written on the yarn sleeve.
 This would either be in yards or in meters.

-Or if you’re like me, you could also work up 10 stitches and 2 rows of the pattern called for like the image below.
-If your pattern calls for 2 rows of different stitches, then work up 2 rows of those stitches and count that as 1 row to frog.
+If your pattern calls for 2 rows of 2 different stitches, then work up 2 sets of rows of those stitches and count that as 1 row to frog.
 Or you can use this other handy calculator instead.

 Now let the calculator do the rest!

-You will be able to see the Total Length in yards or meters for your project and the Number of Skeins/ balls/ yarns you will need.
+You will be able to see the Total Length in yards or meters for your project and the Number of Skeins/ balls / yarns that you will need.